-After shoppers select to pay through 7-Eleven or other Japanese convenience stores on your website or mobile app:
+After shoppers select to pay through 7-Eleven or other Japanese convenience stores on your website:

 - Shoppers are prompted to provide their full name, telephone number, and email address.

 - Shoppers can then go to a 7-Eleven or other Japanese convenience stores to complete the payment.
-They need to provide the reference number and the phone number to get a voucher ticket.
+They need to provide the reference number and their phone number to get a voucher ticket.

 - Shoppers present the voucher ticket to the cashier, and pays in cash.

 - The shopper receives a receipt as proof of payment.

 By default, the offer stays open up to 7 days.
 This means shoppers can complete their payment up to 7 days after the voucher was generated.
-If you want to change the offer expiry, contact contact our Support Team.
+If you want to change the offer expiry, contact our Support Team.